Radiator Valve Guide, All You Need To Know About Radiator Valves.

 The different styles of radiators has actually determined the style of radiators valves that are required.
 For example today you can but compact radiators, horizontal radiators, vertical radiators, towel rails, column radiators whilst other people prefer traditional radiators to name but a few.
 Each of these different styles of radiator will require a particular valve type to suit the radiator and copper pipe configuration.
 Columnrads will try and explain what valves to use with the different radiators now available.

 Straight valves are now a common addition to a job and this is because towel rails have the connections on the bottom of the radiator.
 Towel radiators or towel warmers are most commonly found in the bathroom.
-As long as the pipework is coming from the floor which is often the case then a good pair of matching valves is essential.
-These really can be classed a towel rail valves and are generally chrome but can come in lots of finishes now.
+As long as the central heating pipework is coming from the floor which is often the case then a good pair of matching valves is essential.
+These straight radiator valves are sometimes classed as a towel rail valves and are generally chrome but can come in lots of finishes now.
 These are available in manual and thermostatic depending on the customer.
 Designer radiators also may have the connections on the bottom and this is where the new finishes have become popular like, black nickel, silver nickel and antique brass.

 Angled valves are by far the most popular orientation and this is because of the majority of heating circuits that have pipework under the floor and the pipes coming up.
-They can be purchased in thermostatic and manual types and the finishes are now huge offering an almost bespoke radiator offering.
+Angled radiator valves can be purchased as thermostatic valves or manual types and the finishes are now huge offering an almost bespoke radiator offering.
 These valves are commonly used with column radiators but as with most things there are no hard and fast rules here so take care when buying the valves for your central heating system.
 Vertical radiators may also require an angled valves, but some are designed to fit with straight valves.

 Corner valves are a new orientation that have been developed in the last few years because of the popularity of the floating radiator or where the pipework is from the wall so you do not see any pipework going to the radiator.
-It gives a clean appearance and corner valves can be found in thermostatic and manual types.
+It gives a clean appearance and corner valves are available as thermostatic radiator valves, or manual radiator valves.

 We have a vast range of radiator valves to suit all types of radiators and are more than happy to diagnose what you require so give Columnrads a call today.